Close Modal

 Reading Level: Lexile NP

-One of the most beloved icons of children's literature, Winnie-the-Pooh!
+Celebrating 100 years of one of the most beloved icons of children's literature, Winnie-the-Pooh!

 These poems have been read and re-read to generations of children, and today, they can still find a cherished place on every bookshelf.

-A. A. MILNE (1882-1956) was born in England.
+A. A. Milne (1882-1956) was born in England.
 He studied at Cambridge but left school in 1903 to write, soon supporting himself on his earnings as an editor at Punch magazine and as a playwright.
 His son Christopher Robin Milne was born in 1920.
 Christopher's toy bear, pig, donkey, tiger, and kangaroo inspired the famous Pooh books.
 Milne also wrote plays, a novel, his autobiography, and political nonfiction, although he is best remembered for Winnie-the-Pooh, The House at Pooh Corner, When We Were Very Young, and Now We Are Six.
 View titles by A. A. Milne

 DisobedienceJames James